gflohr/qgoda-site/en/news/client-side-syntax-highlighting.md

 This creates exactly the construct we want, the code inside of a `<code>` element inside of a `<pre>` element.
 But none of the tags has any attributes, more specifically the `class="langauge-javascript"` is not present.
-But you can specify the langauge immediately following the opening "fence":
+But you can specify the language immediately following the opening "fence":

 [@ FILTER $Highlight "language-markdown" "line-numbers" css.prism.line_numbers @]
 &#x60;&#x60;&#x60;javascript